Areas of Expertise

 - Former Representative, Oregon State House of Representatives

-- Former Director, J. Reuben Clark Law Society – Portland Chapter
+- Former Chair and Director, J. Reuben Clark Law Society – Portland Chapter

 - Former Member, Oregon State Bar House of Delegates